jennifersmith/myblog/source/_posts/2012-09-23-you-write-it.markdown

 That is addressing the symptoms, but not the underlying cause.
-I believe that the underlying cause is: **the people responsible for writing the software are not responsible for it's time in production**.
+I believe that the underlying cause is: **the people responsible for writing the software are not responsible for its time in production**.

 Right now our feedback loops look a little like this: